 Fish and chips, shrimp pasta, clam chowder, miso-glazed salmon, fish tacos, seafood bisque, and crab cakes are just some of the ideas to pick from.

-A clear glass bowl filled with shells would make a simple and beautiful table centerpiece for this theme.
+A clear glass bowl filled with shells would make a simple and beautiful table centerpiece for this themed family dinner night.
 You could also take Mason jars and add some sand and a tealight.

 Dinner conversation ideas for Under the Sea dinner night: